DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you want to change your field of view (FOV), do the following:

-1. Press on `TPF DRAGON'S EDITION - FINAL PATCHES` separator.
+1. Press on `CONTROLS & CAMERA EXTENDED` separator.
-2. Double click on `TPF DE - Final Patches` mod.
+2. Double click on `Improved Camera - Custom INI` mod.
 3. Choose `INI files` tab.
 4. Press on `SKSE\Plugins\ImprovedCamera.ini`.
 5. From line 174 to 191, change FOV parameters to your desired values.